project-codeflare/appwrapper/site/_pages/quick-start.md

 Finally, validate the installation by creating a simple AppWrapper and verifying that it runs as expected.

-Create an AppWrapper by executing
+Create an AppWrapper by executing:
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/project-codeflare/appwrapper/{{ site.appwrapper_version }}/samples/wrapped-pod.yaml
 ```